-The monthly or annual pricing for your accounting software will depend on your business's size, the number of users who need access, and the customization level required.
-For instance, if you're a solopreneur or small business owner, accounting software can cost less than $10 a month.
+The monthly or annual pricing for your accounting software will depend on your business’s size, the number of users who need access and the customization level required.
+For instance, if you’re a solopreneur or small business owner, accounting software can cost less than $10 per month.
 You might also benefit from software that offers a free version with limited functionality.

 On the other hand, larger companies with more complex accounting needs can expect to pay more for implementation and licensing fees.